How to Use Autotutor

 Autotutor allows you to redo questions that you have had problems with in the past.
 This is an efficient way to work on your weaknesses.

 Hints are available for some questions.
 Use them as needed but do not rely on them!
 They will not be given in real exams.

 Some question styles are not well suited to practise online.
-Examples are those that require drawing diagrams and/or showing working.
-Since Autotutor treats all questions as multiple-choice questions, it is important that you practise other answering skills outside Autotutor.
+Examples are those that require drawing diagrams, providing proofs and showing working.
+Since Autotutor treats all questions as multiple-choice questions, it is important that you practise other answering skills outside Autotutor as needed.

-Other resources such as teachers, class time, text books, worked examples and formula sheets should be used to complement your efforts in Autotutor.
+Other resources such as teachers, class time, text books and formula sheets should be used to complement your efforts in Autotutor.

 If you find an error in a question it would help us if you report it to us.
 That can be done via the practise session summary page that is displayed at the end of an exam or quiz.

 Some official exams allow the use of calculators.
 The Autotutor questions are consistent with the relevant official year exams.
 For example the Australian HSC and VCE maths and physics exams allow the use of an approved calculator.
 Some questions are best answered with a calculator.
 Since some types of calculators are banned in actual exams, it is best to practise with an officially approved calculator.

 No calculator is needed for the year 7-9 tests or for almost all of the skills section questions.
 Online calculators can be easily found if required.
 Also PCs and mobile phones usually include calculators.

 The VCE Further Mathematics Exam 2 (in 2016) is split into a core section plus four optional modules.
 The core is compulsory.
 Only two of the four modules are to be done for the exam.
 To do the full exam provided in Autotutor just complete the core and two selected optional modules.